 What Is Experience-Based Travel?

 Experience-based travel, also known as experiential travel, is a shift towards more mindful travel.
 At its core, it’s about being fully present and fully engaged.
-It’s about mixing with local people, so you can experience their country as they do and immersing yourself in the environment and culture for a richer, more genuine experience.
+It’s about mixing with local people and getting involved with or supporting local projects.
+This way you can experience their country as they do and immerse yourself in the environment and culture for a richer, more genuine experience.
 Equally, it’s travelling more consciously, in a way that doesn’t have a negative impact on the communities you visit.

 How Big Is the Experiential Travel Market?